10 Jul Revisit your Home

 Whether we’re aware of it or not, our homes are one of the few places where we have the personal, individual, creative and emotional freedom to express ourselves.

-For example, if you’re feeling happy you may choose to decorate with brighter colours, buy fresh flowers, and open windows to allow sunlight and fresh air into your home.
+For example, if you’re feeling happy you may choose to decorate with brighter colors, buy fresh flowers, and open windows to allow sunlight and fresh air into your home.

 It may also be more specific — let’s say you love your profession, you may demonstrate that by displaying reminders of your work around your home.